ffund/compe-design-project/lab1/getting-started-sbc.md

 from *yourself* - e.g. with the "IPv4 Address" you identified previously (in the blue-circled block above).
 Look for a response from an address that is *not* your laptop's own address, and make a note of that address.
 Then, continue from the section *SSH into your Pi*.

----
+### Find out your Pi's address -  Windows laptop, Android or iPhone hotspot

-**Other - Windows laptop, Android or iPhone hotspot**: If you use a Windows laptop, and your hotspot network is provided by an Android phone or iPhone, you can find out your Pi's IP address as follows.
+If you use a Windows laptop, and your hotspot network is provided by an Android phone or iPhone, you can find out your Pi's IP address as follows.

 In a local terminal on your Windows laptop (not on your Pi), run